Parametrized higher category theory: Introduction

 Put another way, what is the categorical procedure which manufactures $\Sp^G$ from $\Top_G$? \\

-The key idea is that for this procedure of `$G$-stabilization' one needs to enforce `$G$-additivity' over and above the usual additivity satisfied by a stable $\infty$-category: that is, one wants the coincidence of coproducts and products indexed by finite sets with $G$-action.
-Reflecting upon the possible homotopical meaning of such a $G$-(co)product, we see that for a transitive $G$-set $G/H$, $\coprod_{G/H}$ and $\prod_{G/H}$ should be as functors the left and right adjoints to the restriction functor $\Sp^G \to \Sp^H$, i.e. the induction and coinduction functors, and $G$-additivity then becomes the Wirthm\"{u}ller isomorphism.
-In particular, we see that $G$-additivity is not a property that $\Sp^G$ can be said to enjoy in isolation, but rather one satisfied by the \emph{presheaf} $\underline{\Sp}^G$ of $\infty$-categories indexed by $\OO_G$, where $\underline{\Sp}^G(G/-) = \Sp^{(-)}$.
-Correspondingly, we must rephrase our question so as to inquire after the universal property of the \emph{morphism of $\OO_G$-presheaves} $\underline{\Sigma}^\infty_+: \underline{\Top}_G \to \underline{\Sp}^G$, where $\underline{\Top}_G(G/ -) = \Top_{(-)}$ and $\underline{\Sigma}^\infty_+$ is objectwise given by suspension.
+The key idea is that for this procedure of `$G$-stabilization' one needs to enforce `$G$-additivity' over and above the usual additivity satisfied by a stable $\infty$-category: that is, one wants the coincidence of coproducts and products indexed not just by finite sets but by finite sets with $G$-action.
+Reflecting upon the possible homotopical meaning of such a $G$-(co)product, we see that for a transitive $G$-set $G/H$, $\coprod_{G/H}$ and $\prod_{G/H}$ should be interpreted to mean the left and right adjoints to the restriction functor $\Sp^G \to \Sp^H$, i.e. the induction and coinduction functors, and $G$-additivity then becomes the Wirthm\"{u}ller isomorphism.
+In particular, we see that $G$-additivity is not a property that $\Sp^G$ can be said to enjoy in isolation, but rather one satisfied by the \emph{presheaf} $\underline{\Sp}^G$ of $\infty$-categories indexed by $\OO_G$; here, for every $G$-orbit $U$, a choice of basepoint specifying an isomorphism $U \cong G/H$ yields an equivalence $\underline{\Sp}^G(U) \simeq \Sp^{H}$, and the functoriality in maps of orbits is that of conjugation and restriction (in particular, recording the residual actions of the Weyl groups on $\Sp^H$).
+Correspondingly, we must rephrase our question so as to inquire after the universal property of the \emph{morphism of $\OO_G$-presheaves}